cakieslich/introCSB/docs/index.md

 On this page you will find a variety of resources for teaching/learning Computational Systems Biology that have been developed using the R statistical language.
 These resources include interactive modules that are generally applicable to learning the basics of systems biology modeling, as well as, coding examples for using R to develop and analyze various types of systems biology models.
 The coding examples also include R *shiny* examples, which provide a template for developing interactive interfaces for systems biology models.
 Source codes for all interfaces and coding examples are also available.
 An interactive slide deck, also developed with R *shiny*, that was presented at FOSBE 2022 in a session on Systems Biology Eucation are available [here](https://kieslich.shinyapps.io/fosbe2022/).

-![Schematic of available R resources.](shiny.png)
+![Schematic of available R resources.](shiny.png) *Schematic overview of resources in the introCSB repository.*

 ### R Shiny Interactive Modules
 This is a series of modules that are intended to provide simple interfaces to example systems models and to provide extra practice problems and are intended as a supplement the textbook: A First Course in Systems Biology .
 The textbook is not needed to be able to use these applications, but may be useful for further explanation.